metaplatform/meta-doc/README.md

 # meta-doc
 META Doc is modern tool for generating rich project documentations using Markdown or HTML with support of various visual styles and custom templates.

+See official [META Doc documentation](http://code.meta-platform.com/libraries/meta-doc/) for more info and user guide.

 ## Getting started

 Install via NPM: